THE GOOD SON

 “The Admiral” began his 3-year-old campaign at Havre de Grace, winning an allowance and the Chesapeake Stakes and earning the favorite’s role for the Kentucky Derby.
 After he delayed the start for eight minutes, he cantered home a 1 3/4- length winner over 2-year-old champion Pompoon.

-The Belmont was the easiest race of the series, as he won by three lengths over Sceneshifter, but it came at a price.
+The following Saturday in the Preakness, Pompoon proved a much tougher rival, but War Admiral prevailed after a thrilling stretch duel to win the second leg of the Triple Crown by a head.
+He won the Belmont Stakes by three lengths over Sceneshifter, but it came at a price.
 Acting up at the start, repeatedly crashing through the gate and delaying the race for almost nine minutes, he stumbled at the break, slicing off a piece of his right front heel.
-He left behind a trail of blood and beaten rivals as he clipped a fifth of a second off his father’s track record for a mile and one-half, winning in 2:28 1/5, and cooled out dead lame.
-Conway said the following day, "I don't see how he can be brought back to the races before fall, and even that is doubtful.”
+He left behind a trail of blood as he clipped a fifth of a second off his father’s track record for a mile and a half, winning in 2:28 1/5.

-He did return in October, winning an allowance, the Washington Handicap and the Pimlico Special, to earn Horse of the Year honors with an 8-0 record, and the following year won nine of his 11 starts, losing only the Mass Cap, in which he was fourth, and the famous match race with Seabiscuit in the 1938 Pimlico Special.
+Fears that he would be forever lame proved unfounded, and War Admiral returned to racing in October, winning an allowance, the Washington Handicap and the Pimlico Special, to earn Horse of the Year honors with an 8-0 record, and the following year won nine of his 11 starts, losing only the Mass ‘Cap, in which he was fourth, and the famous match race with Seabiscuit in the 1938 Pimlico Special.

 Click here to view the 1937 Belmont Stakes results chart